wordpress-connector-for-mobilizon/connector-mobilizon/source/readme.txt

 - Display events' picture, if available, title with link, date, and location, if available
 - Cache requests' responses for 2 minutes in the database
 - Configure number of events to show per block, per widget and per shortcut
-- Optionally filter events by a specific public group per block, per widget and per shortcut
+- Optionally filter events by one or more public groups per block, per widget and per shortcut
 - Set the URL of the Mobilizon instance in the settings

 This plugin requests the events via Mobilizon's GraphQL API.